 Centrelink is also the provider of Medicare Cards, if you are 15 or older you are able to get your own, have a look here for more information.

 The easiest way to apply is online.
 First you have to register for an account, you can do that here.
 You can also call the Youth and Students number 132 490 or the Disability, Sickness and Carers number on 132 717, but be warned there is often a very long wait time.
-For more information on how to claim or contact Centrelink have a look here.
+For more information on how to make a Youth Allowance claim have a look here.

 You will need to answer a few questions about your circumstances, after this Centrelink will tell you if you need to book an appointment with them to show proof of identification.
 They have an online booking system with instructions.